annaschoeps/Corona-explorer/README.md

 ```
 sudo docker build -t annaschoeps/corona .
 ```
-Note: Building the image can
+Note: Building the image can take a few minutes

 - Run the docker with: